mcm4iob/ioBroker.nsclient/README.md

 _ THIS ADAPTER IS UNDER DEVELOPMENT _

+## General Requirements and Features

+This adapter requires an NsClient++ agent to be installed at the target system, This agent is available for Windows (tested with Windows 10 and Windows 11) and Linux.
+The NsClient++ software is describes and available [here](https://https://nsclient.org/) free of charge.

+This adapter allows automatic polling of client systems equipt with NsCleint++ agent and store the results at several states.
+So (for example) the following data is available within ioBroker:

+- cpu load in percent for several time ranges
+- memory load for several time ranges
+- discspace with obsolute values and ar percentages

+Additionally every check returns a binary status and a textual status message.

+This adapter supports an unlimited number of devices with configurable polling interval.

+## Restrictions

+- Currently only https connectsions are supported.
+- user defined checks are not (yet) supported

 ## Changelog
 <!--
     Placeholder for the next version (at the beginning of the line):